 Ways of promoting diversity and inclusion in an organisation:

-Creating programs in the organisation to promote inclusion
+Creating programs and forming a council in the organisation to promote inclusion

 Creating strategies for retaining diverse workers